jhassine74/AIM/README.md

 # AIM (Actor Interaction Metric)
-Description: AIM (Actor Interaction Metric) Tool for measuring and classifying inter-actor dependencies in textual GRL goal models.
+**Description**: AIM (Actor Interaction Metric) Tool for measuring and classifying inter-actor dependencies in textual GRL goal models.

 The AIM tool is a command line tool.
 It accepts as input: (1) a textual GRL specification file (.turn as extension), and (2) the initial satisfaction interval ranges (default [-100, 100], or [0, 100] or user defined intervals), and computes the global AIM of each GRL actor of the model (see Part A in the SampleOutput.txt), the impact and the classification of each dependency (see Part B in the SampleOutput.txt), and the most beneficial/harmful dependency if any (see Part C in the SampleOutput.txt).